 Can I Buy a Travelcard Online Before Arriving in London?

-You can, but it is rarely necessary.
-Since you can simply use your own contactless bank card or smartphone immediately upon arrival at airports or train stations, buying a paper ticket online in advance often adds unnecessary hassle and postage costs.
+You can, but you do not need to.
+You can use your contactless bank card or smartphone the moment you arrive at the airport or train station.
+Ordering a paper ticket online wastes money on postage and adds unnecessary stress.